0x09/resdet/doc/libresdet.md

 `OMIT_x_READER`

 Used to omit building of one of resdet's built-in image readers.
-Currently this includes `PGM` and `PFM`.
+Currently this includes `PGM`, `PFM`, and `Y4M`.
-This may be desired to have another image reader like MagickWand or FFmpeg handle these file types.
+This may be desired to have another image reader like MagickWand or FFmpeg handle these file types or if no native image reading functionality is needed.

 Default: conditionally defined by the build script.
 Not defined otherwise.